comp-tox-jhu/CompToxLab/docs/programming_languages_tools/unix/03_managing_files_directories.md

     SRR1219880
     ```

 Sometimes a file can be thousands of lines and you may only want to view  a certain portion of it.
 We can view the begnnning of a file with `more` and the end of a file with the `less` command.
 To exit out of this viewing mode, just hit `q`!
+To get a quick idea of what your file contains you can also use the `head` command to grab the first 6 lines!

 ## Editing File Content